IBM/terratorch/docs/about/contributing.md

 modification be merged to `main`.
 In this way, when an user wants to modify `terratorch` for adding new features or bufixes, this are the best practices.

+## General steps

-* Clone the repository and guarantee the submodules were also intialized:
+* Clone the repository, if you were granted with direct writing access:
     ```
         git clone git@github.com:IBM/terratorch.git
-        git submodule init
-        git submodule update
     ```
+    otherwise, clone it from your personal fork.
 * This repository uses `pre-commit`, a tool which automatically runs basic steps before sending modifications to the remote (as linting, for example).
     See how to configure it [here](https://pre-commit.com/#installation).